Hi. You are now in the section of Burlaki family website dedicated to our travel notes.

-- Browse by Categories in the navigation bar on the left,
+- Browse by Categories in the navigation bar,

 - Use the Search function at the bottom of the navigation bar,

-- Check out the cool World Map that puts all places that we’ve been to on the map and lists, by country in alphabetical order, all those places with short summaries and links to available articles,
+- Check out the cool World Map that puts all places that we’ve been to on the map and lists, by country in alphabetical order, all those places with links to available articles,

 - Select from the Destinations table of contents that alphabetically lists all destination-overview articles featured on the site.

 We use the following simple convention for rating attractions that merit attention.